 Rose-breasted Grosbeak sighted during fall migration

-Monthly Bird Walks led by Ken Gilliland return to the Theodore Payne Foundation on the first thursday of the month at 8am in October.
+Monthly Bird Walks led by Ken Gilliland return to the Theodore Payne Foundation on the first thursday of the month at 8am October through May.
+April is Quail Hollow field trip month.

 Tujunga was named by the 'Tongva' Native Americans and means